nickserv/danamccurdy.com/_posts/2018-11-05-attention.md

 title: Attention
 image: 'https://i.imgur.com/kRQjIvk.jpg'
 ---
-To fully own
-each new experience
-that life may offer you,
-you must purchase it
+To fully own each new experience that life may offer you, you must purchase it by how fully you pay attention.
-by paying attention.

 The more you are willing to pay, the more you may receive.